firetoolsdev/website/README.md

 This respository holds the compiled output of the firetools project, and is published to https://firetools.dev on commit.
-All code is released under the MIT license.
+All code is released under an MIT license.
 See the LICENSE file for more details.